History of role-playing games: Late 1960s to early 70s: fantasy, wargaming, and the dawn of TTRPGs

-1974 to early 80s: the first modern RPGs, growth of the industry and controversy
+1974 to early 80s: the first TTRPGs, religious controversy, and video game RPGs

+The first tabletop RPGs

 The first commercially available role-playing game, Dungeons & Dragons (D&D), was published in 1974 by Gygax's TSR which marketed the game as a niche product.
 Gygax expected to sell about 50,000 copies.
 After establishing itself in boutique stores it developed a cult following among college students and SF fandom.
 The game's growing success spawned cottage industries and a variety of peripheral products.
 In a few years other fantasy games appeared, some of which having a similar look and feel of the original game.
 One of the earliest competitors was Tunnels and Trolls (1975).

-Other early fantasy games included Empire of the Petal Throne (1974/75), Chivalry & Sorcery (1977) and RuneQuest (1978).
+Other early fantasy games included Empire of the Petal Throne (1974/75), Chivalry & Sorcery (1977), Arduin (1977) and RuneQuest (1978).
 Meanwhile, Science Fiction role-playing was introduced in Metamorphosis Alpha (1976), Traveller (1977) and Gamma World (1978) while the Superhero genre was first represented by Superhero: 2044 (1977).
 Empire of the Petal Throne and City State of the Invincible Overlord (1976) pioneered the concept of ready-made campaign settings.
 Live-action groups such as Dagorhir were started, and organized gaming conventions and publications such as Dragon Magazine (1976–) catered to the growing hobby.

 From 1977 to 1979, TSR launched Advanced Dungeons & Dragons (AD&D).
 This ambitious project expanded the rules to a small library of hardcover books.
 These covered such minutiae as the chance of finding a singing sword in a pile of loot or the odds of coaxing gossip from a tavern keeper.
 Optional modules in the form of small booklets offered prepared adventure settings.
 The first edition Dungeon Master's Guide published in 1979 included a recommended reading list of twenty-five authors.
 Literary and mythological references helped draw new fans to the game.
 During this time, the genre drew nationwide attention and fan base expanded to teens and lower.
-However, success became a mixed blessing for TSR.
-The company was involved in some legal disputes and criticism from mainstream media and religious fundamentalist groups was increasing.
-The company underwent dramatic growth, peaking at 300 employees in 1984.